kmitsolution/AKS/04_AKS_CM_Secrets/01_SecretsAKS.md

 ## Create Secret Provider Class
 Now it’s time to actually get secrets from the Key Vault.
 We have to be explicit define and create a Secret Provider Class, where we define all the secrets we need to import from the Key Vault.
 ```
-# This is a SecretProviderClass example using system-assigned identity to access your key vault
 apiVersion: secrets-store.csi.x-k8s.io/v1
 kind: SecretProviderClass
 metadata: